ziadhemidi/SOTA/README.md

 numpy = 1.21.1

 ## 2. Dataset Preparation
-Please prepare your dataset as the following format:
+Please prepare your dataset as the following structure:

 where all the npz files have a archive named `fullysampled_kspace` with the shape of `[num_coils, height, width]`.